Beacon-Safe-App/frontend/README.md

 <h3 align="center">BEACON SAFE</h3>

   <p align="center">
-    PHASE 1 of Beacon: a public safety app for densely-populated cities that prioritizes community involvement and intervention and provides crime victims seeking aid and/or justice with the necessary tools, documentation and support required to do so.
+    PHASE 1 of Beacon: a personal safety app for individuals living in densely-populated cities that prioritizes community involvement and intervention and provides crime victims seeking aid and/or justice with the necessary tools, documentation and support required to do so.
     <br />
     <br></br>
     <a href="https://yellow-beach-0a6bcfb0f.5.azurestaticapps.net/"><strong>DEPLOYED LINK</strong></a>